exiang/open_hub_wiki/Notify.md

 ## How it works
+`HUB::SendNotify()` take care of which channel to use to send out a notification message to user.

 Developer should not concern how user will get a notification message.
-It is handled by system automatically.
-Email are the default channel for sending a message; where user with verified mobile number will get additional SMS notification; same concept applied to push notification channel then.
+It is handled by the system automatically.
+Email is the default channel for sending a message; where a user with verified mobile number will get additional SMS notification; the same concept applied to push notification channel then.

 Outgoing message will also be recorded in database under `notify` table for references.